TeachBooks/TeachBooks/docs/source/external.rst

     teachbooks:
       attribution_location: margin

-To adapt the colour of the admonition (with for example a grey colour, default is blue), you can use the following configuration:
+To adapt the colour of the admonition (with for example a grey colour, default is blue), you can use the following configuration.
+Make sure to add the `sphinx-named-colors` extension to your environment (e.g., `requirements.txt`):

 .. code-block:: yaml
     :emphasize-lines: 3,5,8